 The Celtic Church is a subject of much intrigue around the world.
-From the fame of Saint Patrick and Saint Columba, we have become inspired and encouraged by these most ancient forefathers of the Orthodox Church.
+From the fame of Saint Patrick and Saint Columba, we have come to adore and to revere these most ancient forefathers of the Orthodox Church.
 It was on the ancient Celtic lands of Glastonbury that Joseph of Arimathea founded the First Century church.
-Read more about the Glastonbury Culdee (Celtic Church) in the following article.
+Read more about the Glastonbury Culdee (Celtic Church).

-It was actually from the time of Jeremiah the Prophet that the Irish Celtic church began to take hold.
+From the time of Jeremiah the Prophet, the Irish Celtic church began to take hold.
 His dated grave remains part of the history of Ireland today.
-He had successfully transplanted the Kingdom of Israel to the British Isles, just as God had foretold to him.
-David’s literal throne is a part of Irish, Scottish and English history that is known as the stone of scone.
-The many Hebrew practices remaining so long in the Celtic lands bears witness to this Israelite heritage. – Abp.
-Stephen Michael K.
+He had successfully transplanted the Kingdom of Israel to the British Isles, just as God had foretold Him.
+David’s literal throne is a part of Ireland, Scotland and England’s history that is known as the stone of scone.
+The many Hebrew practices remaining so long in the Celtic lands bears witness to this Israelite heritage.

 “Spread of the Culdean Church” free Chapter from “History of the Scottish Nation” or The History of The Celtic Church (All Three Volumes): History of Civilization From Pre-historic Times To Medieval Times.